 - Single Layer: Place the vegetables in a single layer on the baking sheet so they don't steam and get nicely roasted.

-- Garnish with Fresh Herbs: Add fresh thyme leaves or chopped parsley before serving for an extra burst of color and flavor.
+- Garnish with Fresh Herbs: Add fresh thyme leaves or chopped parsley before serving for extra color and flavor.

 The Best Vegetables To Roast Together